toolstack/cyan-backup/readme.txt

 * None at this time.

 == Changelog ==
+= 1.2.1 =
+* Added: Log file deletion when zip is deleted.
+* Fixed: Deletion of files through the backups page now works again.
+* Fixed: Spurious error when deleting files.

 = 1.2 =
 * Added: Log file creation and download support.
 * Removed: Duplicate download hook in backup class.